jewelsjacobs/raml-osprey-api-designer/README.md

 ## Overview

 This application provides a simple storage API plus a persistence plugin which enables you to run the [RAML API Designer](https://github.com/mulesoft/api-designer) locally (rather than use the APIHub cloud service) and still be able to manage and collaborate on your design.
+Also using [osprey](https://github.com/mulesoft/osprey) to serve sample data defined in RAML definition.

 ## Requirements
 The service is built with node.js, using express and mongodb.